 Building rating tools

-This manual identifies a number of rating tools to help you incorporate sustainability and energy saving features into your home.
+This article identifies a number of rating tools to help you incorporate sustainability and energy saving features into your home.
 Some have been developed by governments, others by industry bodies and private companies.

 Nationwide House Energy Rating Scheme (NatHERS)